enif77/HelloOpenTk/README.md

 ## TODO

-- Clean up the lights - make them more generic.
+- Point lights attenuation constants should be send to uniform as a vec3.
 - Separate geometry from scene objects.
 - Clean up the Game class.